 VPN List Policy Name The name of the policy.
 When creating a policy, you should select a suitable name.
 Enable This indicates whether or not the policy is currently enabled.
 Use the "Enable/Disable" button to toggle the state of the selected policy.
-Remote VPN Endpoint The IP address of the remote VPN endpoint (Gateway or client). Кеу Туре This will indicate "Manual" (manual key exchange) or "IKE" (Internet Key Exchange) Operations Add To add a new policy, click the "Add" button.
+Remote VPN Endpoint The IP address of the remote VPN endpoint (Gateway or client).
+Key Type This will indicate "Manual" (manual key exchange) or "IKE" (Internet Key Exchange) Operations Add To add a new policy, click the "Add" button.
 See the following section for details.
 Edit To Edit or modify an existing policy, select it and click the "Edit" button.

-The order in which policies are listed is only important if you have multiple polices for the same remote site.
+Move The order in which policies are listed is only important if you have multiple polices for the same remote site.
 In that case, the first matching policy is used.
 There are 2 ways to change the order of policies: Use the up and down indicators on the right to move the selected row.
 You must confirm your changes by clicking "OK".
 If you change your mind before clicking "OK", click "Cancel" to reverse your changes.
-Click "Move" to directly specify a new location for the selected remote the selected remote are your for the selected remote the selected remote your specify a new location for the selected remote the selected remote your specify a new location for the selected remote your specify a new location for the selected remote your difference of the selected remote your specify a new location for the selected remote your specify a new location for the selected remote your specify a new location for the selected remote your your you have you hav policy.
-Use this to toggle the On/Off state of the selected policy.
-If you wish to create a policy which is similar to an existing policy, select the policy and click the "Copy" button.
+Click "Move" to directly specify a new location for the selected policy.
+Ena- ble/Disable Use this to toggle the On/Off state of the selected policy. Сору If you wish to create a policy which is similar to an existing policy, select the policy and click the "Copy" button.
 Remember that the new policy must have a different name, and there can only be one active (enabled) policy for each remote VPN endpoint.
-To delete an exiting policy, select it and click the "Delete" button.
-Clicking the "View Log" button will open a new window and display the VPN log.
+Delete To delete an exiting policy, select it and click the "Delete" button.
+View Log Clicking the "View Log" button will open a new window and display the VPN log.